-Ashley Grinonneau-Denton, PCC-S, IMFT, AAMFT Approved Supervisor, AASECT Certified Sex Therapist is a dually licensed as a Supervising Professional Clinical Counselor (PCC-S) and an Independent Marriage and Family Therapist (IMFT).
+Ashley Grinonneau-Denton, PCC-S, IMFT, AAMFT Approved Supervisor, AASECT Certified Sex Therapist is a dually licensed as a Supervising Professional Clinical Counselor (PCC-S) and an Independent Marriage and Family Therapist (IMFT) who has earned the AAMFT Approved Supervisor Designation.
 She is also a nationally certified Sex Therapist through AASECT, and a PhD candidate in Marriage and Family Therapy.
 Ashley prides herself on being a genuine, direct, and dedicated therapist interested in helping to guide couples who want to work in finding personal fulfillment and happiness in the relationships in their life.
 She works from an integrative family systems, client-centered approach to therapy and is a Gottman-trained couple therapist Ashley believes in facing problems "head-on" through the use of her direct and provocative approach.
 A "smile and nod" therapist, she most certainly is not.

 Dr. Denton is a licensed psychologist in the state of Ohio, and runs a small private practice in Cleveland, Ohio.
 He attended Case Western Reserve University, receiving his Bachelor's degree (B.A.) in Psychology.
 He received a master’s degree in Clinical and Counseling Psychology (M.A.) from Cleveland State University, and his doctorate in Clinical Psychology (Psy.D.) from the School of Professional Psychology at Wright State University in Dayton, Ohio.